 Undertaking our MPhil Pure Mathematics gives you the opportunity to investigate such areas as algebraic geometry, group theory, semigroup theory, combinatorics and differential equations.
 We have staff with expertise in each of these areas who are enthusiastic about supervising PhD students.
 If you're interested in studying with us, please get in touch with our Department to discuss other potential research areas.

 Our staff are strongly committed to research and teaching.
-They have published several well-regarded text books and are world leaders in their individual specialisms, with their papers appearing in learned journals such as; Linear Algebra and its Applications, Journal of Discrete Algorithms, Semigroup Forum, Acta Arithmetica, and Electronic Journal of Combinatorics.
+They have published several well-regarded text books and are world leaders in their individual specialisms, with their papers appearing in learned journals such as: Journal of Algebra, Journal of Pure and Applied Algebra, Acta Arithmetica, Discrete Mathematics, and Journal of Group Theory.